Plan, plant and maintain for drought-tolerant & fire resistant landscaping

 - Trim plants and shrubs regularly.
 The more leaves a plant has, the more vegetation a fire has to spread, so don’t let your plants become overgrown.

 - Thatch and aerate your lawn regularly.
 This helps water and oxygen reach the grass roots, so your lawn won’t require as much water to stay flush – key for dry conditions.

 Due to our diverse climate, Colorado residents know that wildfires can occur at any time of the year.
-Prepping your yard for drought will give you some peace of mind – and some curb appeal, to boot.
+Keeping fire resistant landscaping in mind and prepping your yard for drought will give you some peace of mind – and some curb appeal, to boot.

 If you want some help designing drought tolerant, fire resistant landscaping, get in touch with us.